etopian/wordpressdocker/docs/index.md

-# Quick start, manual provisioning
+# Deploying Docker on WordPress

 ## Introduction